Competitor Analysis Guide

 Next, try to figure out which marketing channels your competitors are using.
 Marketing media channels refer to the various ways in which a business or organization can deliver marketing messages to its target audience in order to promote a brand, increase sales, and build customer loyalty.
 The goal is to reach as many potential customers as possible and to effectively communicate the benefits of a product or service to their specific target audience.

-There is a large variety of both, traditional and digital marketing channels.
-We prepared an overview of all major marketing channels with a description in this 📋List.
+💡 There is a large variety of both, traditional and digital marketing channels.
+We prepared an overview of all major marketing channels on the Marketing Channel Glossary List above.

 You may remember having seen your competitor’s advertising on traditional channels like in-store advertising, billboards, TV ads etc. If yes, awesome, go ahead and note them down.